The WPforOps Manifesto

 Businesses everywhere are already using WordPress for operations:

 Companies using WooCommerce with no online store, just inventory tracking.
+Organizations running booking systems entirely through WordPress.
+Teams managing workflows, submissions, and internal processes on WordPress.

 They're doing it.
 They just don't call it that.

 When you ask them, they say: “Oh, that's just our WordPress site.”
+They don't recognize what they've built.

 Nobody named this phenomenon.
 Until now.